 Art & Caméra

 This film festival intends to draw attention to cinema as an artistic medium and make cinema a meeting place between film specialists and a broader audience.
 Art & Caméra presents nearly fifty films in their original format, complemented by introductory lectures and debates, setting out a program that highlights the Festival’s theme and the guest country.

 It is also an occasion for the Festival to award the ‘Prix Jeune Critique’, which allows high school students to become jury members of a film festival and learn how to analyze films.

 The « Salon du livre et de la revue d’art » allows over 80 publishers and book dealers to exhibit their finest publications including art journals and scholarly writings.
 The public is invited to come and listen authors comment on their recent work.
 Thanks to the large offer of specialized books and authors’ talks, the fair has become the most important art books event in France.

 Tours, shows and family activities

-Activities are created for children and teenagers (with their schools or families) to introduce them to art through workshops, age-appropriate films, and visits.
-Countless events are offered: concerts, theater, tours in the château, the gardens and the town of Fontainebleau.
+Special activities for children and teenagers (with their schools or families) introduce them to art through the organization of a series of workshops, age-appropriate films, and visits.
+Concerts and theatre performances add to this rich offer of activities.
+Group tours of the château, its unique collection and gardens, and other historic sites in the town of Fontainebleau are freely offered.
 Come and listen to the musicians of the Conservatoire de Paris or the actors of the Comédie Française.
-The students at École du Louvre and Paris Sorbonne Université will be at the ready in the castle, happy to share their knowledge on classical orders of architecture or the secret meaning of the Galerie François Ier, adapting their discourse to the degree of knowledge in art history of their audience.
+Students of the École du Louvre and the Sorbonne University welcome the public for individual visits.
+They are happy to share their knowledge on subjects as varied as the classical orders within in architecture or the secret meaning of the Galerie François Ier. and cater their explanations to their public.